4 Statistical methods for replication assessment

 4.1 How to assess the replication outcome?

-The database is avaliable at the following link http://rachelheyard.com/reproducibility_metrics/.
-We decided to make a selection of methods from the database according to the following criteria:
+The database is available at the following link http://rachelheyard.com/reproducibility_metrics/.
+Here, we have selected methods from the database, according to the following criteria:

-• we included methods for answering to the question “Is the study \(x\) replicated?” but also methods to combine evidence and estimate the size of the effect without an inferential decision
+• we have included methods not only for answering the question “Has a study been replicated?”, but also methods which instead combine evidence and estimate the size of the effect

-• we selected methods that are not linked to a specific research area or topic.
-Some methods are specific for a given area of research or type of experiment such as replicating fMRI studies at the voxel level.
+• we have selected methods that are not linked to a specific research area or topic.
+(Some methods are specific for a given area of research or type of experiment such as replicating fMRI studies at the voxel level.)

 4.2 Replication studies as meta-analysis

-As introduced by Hedges & Schauer (2019c) replication studies can be seen from a statistical point of view as meta-analyses.
-There is a single initial study and one or more attempts to replicate this initial finding.
-For the simple one-to-one replication design we have a meta-analysis with two studies while in the one-to-many design we have a meta-analysis with \(k\) studies.
-When comes to evaluate the results of the replication studies we can choose between several methods (see Heyard et al., 2024) and some of them are specifically meta-analysis based trying to pool togheter evidence from original and replication studies.
-We consider the meta-analytic thinking crucial to understand the replication studies and methods but not all methods are strictly meta-analyes in the usual sense.
+Hedges & Schauer (2019c) point out that replication studies can be seen — from a statistical point of view — as meta-analyses.
+Typically, there is a single initial study and one or more attempts to replicate its initial findings.
+For the simple one-to-one replication design we have a meta-analysis with two studies while in the one-to-many design we have a meta-analysis with \(R\) studies.
+When it comes to evaluating the results of replication studies, we can choose between several methods (see Heyard et al., 2024).
+Some of these methods will explicitly involve meta-analyses, which pool evidence from original and replication studies.
+While we consider meta-analytic thinking to be crucial for understanding replication, not all methods are (strictly speaking) meta-analyses in the usual sense.

 4.3 Simulating data

-While real-world examples are important, to understand the replication methods from a statistical point of view, simulating simplified examples is a good strategies.
-Furthermore, simulating data is nowadays considered an important tool to teach and understand statistical methods .
-In additions, Monte Carlo simulations are necessary to estimate statistical properties (e.g., statistical power or type-1 error rate) of complex models.
+While real-world examples are important, simulating simplified examples (“toy models”) is useful for understanding replication methods from a statistical point of view.
+Indeed, in general, simulating data is an important technique for teaching and understanding statistical methods (Hardin et al., 2015).
+Moreover, in practice, Monte Carlo simulations are necessary for estimating statistical properties (e.g., statistical power or type-1 error rate) of complex models.

 • primary studies always compare two independent groups on a certain response variable